SidorinAnton/Projects_for_python_BI/README.md

-# Fastq_parser
+# Projects
-This is our project for python course in Bioinformatic Institute.
+This is our project for Python course in Bioinformatic Institute.